Metaxal/rwind/README.md

 ```
 (`raco` is provided with Racket, so it should be in your path)

+It will ask you if you want to install `x11`.
+You should say yes as RWind cannot work without this library.

 3) Optional, but (highly) recommended

 Copy (or link) and rename one of the files in the `user-script-examples` directory